 Patricia is a solicitor who has worked in both the private and public sectors, including over 25 years in various roles with IDA Ireland.

-Since June 2005 Fergus Finlay has been Chief Executive of Barnardos children’s charity.
+Fergus Finlay has recently retired as Chief Executive of Barnardos children’s charity, having held the role since June 2005.
 For around twenty years prior to that he was employed as Senior Adviser to the Labour Party, serving in three governments and working for the party in opposition.
 He was one of the drafters of the 'Downing Street Declaration' and was centrally involved in the election of President Mary Robinson in 1990, together with other political events of the period.
 He also served for three years as a Director of Wilson Hartnell Public Relations.
 He is the author of four best-selling books.
 He has founded a number of organisations that campaign for the rights of people with disabilities, and was Chairperson of Special Olympics Ireland for four years.
 He is also Chairman of Lakers, an organisation that works to provide services for people with an intellectual disability in the Bray/South Dublin area, and in 2016 was appointed as Chair of the government’s Implementation Group in respect of a Comprehensive Employment Strategy for people with disabilities.
 He broadcasts regularly on radio and television, and contributes a weekly column to the 'Irish Examiner'.

 Graham is a Notary Public and a retired solicitor.
 He was a Commissioner of Charitable Donations and Bequests for Ireland from 2004 to the dissolution of the Commissioners and transfer of their functions to the Charities Regulator in 2014.
 Graham is a member of a number of charitable organisations and foundations.